spiffe/spire-plugin-sdk/docs/CONTRIBUTING.md

 with that commit.

 When cutting a SPIRE release, this repository is tagged with the SPIRE release version.
-The release branch in SPIRE is be updated to depend explicitly on that version (i.e. `go get github.com/spiffe/spire-plugin-sdk@<version>`).
+The release branch in SPIRE is updated to depend explicitly on that version (i.e. `go get github.com/spiffe/spire-plugin-sdk@<version>`).

 Relying on a pseudo versions means that this repository only needs tags